 I choose compression leggings to help blood flow and stay comfortable on long flights.

 Now.. time to pack everything else.
 About 6 months ago, I bought the Ultimate Travel Dress that converts into 20 outfits so that I don’t have to worry about formal nights ever again and I’m able to save even more space.
 This solves a lot of headaches.
+If you want to pick up one for yourself, use code RLLS10 for 10% off!
 I plan the rest of my outfits to be super comfortable (typically athletic wear) that have multi-purposes.

 Most of my main clothing items are black so that they match anything; my fancy/unique items have patterns that easily hide wrinkles.
 One of the biggest space-saving tips is to pay attention to the materials of your clothing.
 While cotton is easy and comfortable, it takes up a lot of space.
 I love athletic wear on cruises because they hardly take up any space thanks to the thinner fabric.
 All my dresses and tops are also very light fabrics that take up small amounts of space